saini1233/to-do-project/README.md

 # to-do-project
-required packages on server
- sudo apt update && sudo apt upgrade -y sudo apt install nginx git -y
+**required packages on server ** sudo apt update && sudo apt upgrade -y sudo apt install nginx git -y   ## for webserver sudo npm install -g pm2   ## for PM2 – Process Manager for Node.js

 This project shows you a webpage, where you add you to-dos and it saves in the backend task.json file.
 Make sure after cloning, edit the your server ip in file script.json in 1st line.